kesselborn/mini-migrator/README.md

 ### Create a migration

-Now you are ready to create your first migration:
+Now you are ready to create your first migration: Call

     ./create_migration <migration_name>

 and fill in the mysql code into the file that opens.
+Read the comments at the bottom of the file for some examples.

 ### Execute migration